Tonkadora/Vault/Curse of Strahd/NPC/Getsu.md

 - Getsu is skilled in hospitality and customer service.
 - He may have knowledge of the local area and its inhabitants.

-**Goals and Motivations:**

-- Getsu's primary goal is to run his inn and provide services to travelers.
-- He may be motivated by a desire to help us on our journey, but his primary concern is the safety and well-being of his guests.

 **Quirks and Habits:**